camillesharp/cs260-startup/README.md

 ## HTTPS, TLS, and Web Certificates
 Using Vim I was able to ssh into my server and create a secure domain.

+# HTML
+I created the four main pages of my application.
+I used several different HTML tags.
+I learned a lot about how to use GitHub.
+I also learned how to deploy to my server.